9 Ways to Grow a Customer Service Mindset in a Team

 Cultivating a customer service mindset should be a top-of-mind priority for a productive team.
-Explore 9 tried-and-true ways on how to adopt it, then connect the dots and put them into action.

 Written by Olesia Melnichenko

 Given that customer support is no easy job to do, irritation and complaints are indispensable parts of the day.
-A daily routine of a service agent is all about interacting with people of various profiles, backgrounds, and demands.
+The daily routine of a service agent is all about interacting with people of various profiles, backgrounds, and demands.
 Therefore, keeping that positive energy no matter the issue gets even trickier.

 What is a customer service mindset?